 • External agents including foods such as garlic, onions, and coffee, as well as cigarettes and chewing tobacco

 • Dry mouth caused by salivary gland problems or by breathing through the mouth

 • Systemic illnesses such as diabetes, liver disease, kidney disease, lung disease, sinus disease, reflux disease and others

 Call our office promptly if you have bad breath with painful, swollen gums that bleed easily or loose teeth.
 We will perform a physical examination of your mouth to determine the cause.
 If we discover that systemic problems are the cause, we may refer you to your family physician.
 In severe cases of gum disease, we may recommend a doctor specialized to treat gum disease called a periodontist.

 A dental implant is an ideal tooth restoration for people who are missing one or more teeth as a result of injury, periodontal disease, or any other reason.
 A dental implant is a metal post that a periodontist or oral surgeon surgically positions into the jaw.
-Once in place and bone surrounding the implant has had time to heal, a replacement tooth is attached to the post.
+Once in place and the bone surrounding the implant has had time to heal, a replacement tooth is attached to the post.
 While implants are typically more expensive than other methods of tooth replacement, they provide superior benefits.
 Implants are stronger than natural teeth and generally last 10-20 years.
 They are also a more favorable approach than bridgework, since they do not depend on neighboring teeth for support.